 2. Keeping regular contact

-Although you can develop a great virtual relationship, it’s really important to have regular meet ups to see each other face to face.
-Physical contact with your partner is the glue that binds everything else – the smell of their skin, the touch of their skin, their kiss – it’s vital that these meetings happen if you want the relationship to be successful.
-As soon as a visit is over plan the next one so you both have something to look forward to.
+Although you can develop a great virtual relationship long-distance, it’s really important to meet face-to-face regularly.
+Physical contact with your partner is the glue that binds everything else.
+The smell of their skin, their touch, their kiss.
+It’s vital that you see each other in person if you want your relationship to last.
+As soon your visit is over, plan the next one so you both have something to look forward to.

 4. Develop trust

-Trust is important in all healthy relationship but it’s particularly essential in long distance relationships.
+Trust is important in all healthy relationships, but it’s essential in long-distance relationships.
 There’s so much distance between you that it’s easy to become insecure or feel unsure about your partner’s commitment.
 Having clear parameters and daily contact is so important.
-It’s unrealistic to think that you won’t both feel insecure sometimes but if you’re in contact every day then you’ll be able to talk through your feelings rather than having days or weeks to mull on them.
+It’s unrealistic to think that you won’t both feel insecure sometimes, but if you’re in contact every day then you’ll be able to talk through your feelings rather than having days or weeks to dwell on them.

 5. Nurture security

 You’ll feel secure in your relationship if you’re clear with each other about what’s happening and where you’re going.
-Firm plans, precise times for meeting online, a willingness to talk about the future and, most importantly, an agreement that if it isn’t working you’ll tell each other are all needed.
-All of these things will help to create that feeling of security that you need for your long distance relationship to survive and thrive.
+Make firm plans, agree precise times for meeting online, be open to talking about the future and agree that if it isn’t working, you’ll let each other know.
+All of these things will help to create a feeling of security – essential for your long-distance relationship to survive and thrive.

 6. Have an attitude of gratitude

-Many long distance relationships don’t survive because the distance becomes all the couple thinks about.
-When all they talk about is how awful it is that they can’t be together, how much they miss each other and how difficult it all is, it becomes a painful experience.
-Watching your partner suffering emotionally is horrible and will lead some people to decide that it’s better to break-up than prolong the agony.
-When you talk, try to focus on what’s great about your relationship and, although it’ll be painful at time, don’t wallow in it or you might risk losing it altogether.
+Many long-distance relationships end because the distance becomes all-consuming: how much they miss each other, and how difficult it all is.
+Watching your partner suffering emotionally is horrible.
+Many people decide that it’s better to break up than prolong the agony.
+When you talk, try to focus on what’s great about your relationship.
+Don’t wallow in the painful times – you might risk losing it altogether.